Skip to main content

 Shopify App Store listing is pending

 Stripe Marketplace listing is live and selling.
 The Shopify equivalent is pending Partners-dashboard review.
-The Shopify integration itself is shipped at v1.1.3 with 66 actions, OAuth pairing, status mirror, GDPR webhooks, and a daemon.
+The Shopify integration itself is shipped at v1.1.3 with OAuth pairing, status mirror, GDPR webhooks, and a daemon.
 You can install from GitHub today.

 US-first; English-only docs